bard-rr/deploy/aws/README.md

 RIGHT!!!
 Looks like this works!

 Ah, one more problem...
 I need to wait for the mount target to be created before I kick off the task.
 Otherwise, it won't work.

+Ok, so now I've got rabbit and postgres working... but now I can't get clickhouse to start: I keep getting this error: `Essential container in task exited`

+Things I've tried

+- just using the bitnami container from aws ecr
+- bitnami container with the env var allowing empty passwords set
+- docker image from `hub.docker.com/r/clickhouse/clickhouse-server`.
+Couldn't pull the container.
+- huh, just using clickhouse/clickhouse-server worked just fine